KidElectric/dlc_protocol/README.md

 `ssh -l userid bridges.psc.xsede.org`

-1. Using SFTP to import videos onto pylon5 / cluster storage space (skip if videos are already on server or if unnecessary)
+1. Use SFTP to import videos onto pylon5 / cluster storage space (skip if videos are already on server or if unnecessary)

 	1. It is possible to make a symbolic link to /pylon5 in $HOME directory and login to bridges OnDemand and drag/drop files in the file explorer (but this is not ideal method): https://ondemand.bridges.psc.edu/pun/sys/dashboard